Henry Pittock

-Henry Lewis Pittock (March 1, 1835 – January 28, 1919) was an English-born American pioneer, publisher, newspaper editor, and wood and paper magnate.
-He was active in Republican politics and Portland, Oregon civic affairs, a Freemason and an avid outdoorsman and adventurer.
+Henry Lewis Pittock (March 1, 1835 (some sources cite 1836) – January 28, 1919) was an English-born American pioneer, publisher, newspaper editor, and wood and paper magnate.
+He was active in Republican politics and Portland, Oregon civic affairs, and was a Freemason and an avid outdoorsman.
 He is frequently referred to as the founder of The Oregonian, although it was an existing weekly before he reestablished it as the state's preeminent daily newspaper.

-Pittock Mansion, a Renaissance revival mansion built by Pittock for himself and his wife, contemporarily operates as a museum chronicling his and his family's roles in the development of Portland.
+Pittock Mansion, a Renaissance revival mansion built by Pittock for himself and his wife, is a museum chronicling his and his family's roles in the development of Portland.

 Biography

 Early life

-Born in London, the son of Frederick and Susanna Bonner Pittock, Henry Lewis Pittock was raised from age four in Pittsburgh, Pennsylvania, United States, where his father had moved the family and established a printing business.
+Born in London in 1835 or 1836 (sources vary), the son of Frederick and Susanna (Bonner) Pittock, Henry Lewis Pittock was raised from age four in Pittsburgh, Pennsylvania, United States, where his father had moved the family and established a printing business.
 The third of eight children, he attended public schools and apprenticed in his father's print shop from the age of twelve.
 He subsequently attended the Western Pennsylvania University preparatory school in Pittsburgh.
 He left home at seventeen with his brother, Robert, and inspired by frontier adventure stories, joined two other families to emigrate to the West.

 Pittock arrived "barefoot and without a cent" in the Oregon Territory in October 1853 and was rebuffed in his attempts to become a printer for the Oregon Spectator in Oregon City, the first and largest newspaper published in the territory.
 Declining the only job he had been offered, that of a bartender, he found work as a typesetter for Thomas J. Dryer, founding editor and publisher of the weekly Oregonian in Portland, who provided him room and board as his only remuneration.
 The accommodations were meager, consisting of a space below the front counter where Pittock could spread some blankets.
 After six months on that basis, he was granted a salary of $900 a year.
 Over the next six years, Pittock was receiving a growing partnership interest in the paper in lieu of a salary.
 Dryer, paying more attention to politics than his business, was frequently unable to pay.
 Pittock assumed the duties of manager and editor of the newspaper.

+Marriage

 Pittock married Georgiana Martin Burton, the daughter of a flour mill owner, in 1860.
-The couple had five children and lived in a small house on a block of land now known as the "Pittock Block" that he purchased for $300 in 1856.
+The couple had nine children, six of whom survived to adulthood, and lived in a small house on a block of land now known as the "Pittock Block" that he purchased for $300 in 1856.

 Mountain climbing

-An avid outdoorsman and adventurer, Pittock is credited to have been the first white man to ascend the summit of Mount Hood on July 11, 1857, with four friends, although his employer, Dryer, made a disputed prior claim.
+An avid outdoorsman and adventurer, Pittock is credited with being the first to ascend the summit of Mount Hood on July 11, 1857, with four friends, although his employer, Dryer, made a disputed prior claim.